1974 at a glance:

 I was 20 and 21 years old in 1976.

 Ruffled and embroidered shirts were still pretty popular.
 I bought one at a popular clothes store at Mall 205.
 Thank God no pictures exist of me wearing it.
 Television was still great-especially the made for TV movies-but unfortunately, no new ground was being covered.
 The big 70's blast came to fruition around 1971, and by '76, the shock waves of revolution and innovation were quieting to a ripple.
-Weed was getting much stronger, taking on hallucinogenic qualities.
-The price was going up as well.
-The famous and beloved 10 dollar lids were, in my area, being dispersed at that rate to regular and loyal customers.
-For any newbies, they paid twice that.
+The Punk Rock movement was in full swing, as was Disco.

 AAAAGGGHHH!
 Disco Duck!